jaineelmodi11/MovieMatchApp/README.md

 ## 📖 About

-MovieMatchApp is an **iOS application** built in **Swift** (SwiftUI/UIKit) that allows users to swipe left/right on movie cards—much like a dating app—and receive **personalized, hybrid‐model** recommendations.
+MovieMatchApp is an **iOS application** built in **Swift** (SwiftUI/UIKit) that allows users to swipe left/right on movie cards—much like a dating app—and receive **personalized, Content‐Filtered model** recommendations.
 Behind the scenes, we combine:

 - **Content-based filtering** (sentence embeddings of movie overviews via a Sentence-Transformers model)